 Partnership marketing is about partnering with an individual or a company as they have a connection with a market area that you’re willing to sell to.
 By working with others you will bring your brand to a new audience.
 It’s also known as affinity marketing.

-Word of mouth marketing is the customer’s suggestion for a brand that is today’s widely valued form of marketing.
-In order to build as much word of mouth marketing as possible, you need to remain laser-focused on creating the best possible product or service and delivering the best customer service.
+Word-of-mouth marketing is the customer’s suggestion for a brand that is today’s widely valued form of marketing.
+In order to build as much word-of-mouth marketing as possible, you need to remain laser-focused on creating the best possible product or service and delivering the best customer service.
 In other words, you must satisfy your client’s needs before you do your own.
 Word-of-mouth marketing works great in terms of gym business if you want to resolve the door dilemmas for your business.

 25. User-generated marketing